Wall Street gains ground as China shores up its economy ahead of trade talks with the US

-NEW YORK (AP) — Stocks rose on Wall Street Wednesday as China steps up measures to shore up its economy and gears up for trade talks with the U.S.
+NEW YORK (AP) — Stocks gained ground on Wall Street Wednesday as China steps up measures to shore up its economy and gears up for trade talks with the U.S.

 The encouraging update from the entertainment giant comes amid broader worries that tariffs will potentially sap consumer spending and hurt a wide range of companies, especially those focusing on discretionary items such as entertainment and travel.